 O.C.G.A.
 16-10-24 defines Obstruction according to Georgia law.
 However the term has been applied vaguely and broadly by law enforcement and the courts.
 Consequently, anything you do or say may be considered obstruction by the wrong cop.
 For this reason, you should understand that recording the police may escalate violence and lead to your arrest.

 Anything I do or say can be considered obstruction?!

 YES.
 Many people have been arrested for simply saying or doing the wrong thing in front of the wrong cop.

 One of our clients was arrested for refusing to exit his own home.
 The officer forced his way inside our client’s home, wrestled him into handcuffs, and arrested him for a single charge of obstruction.
-There was no video of the interaction because as the police officer’s incident report read: his body camera chord was wrapped around our client’s neck.
 The case was later dismissed, but our client was arrested, jailed, and forced to appear in court because of this absurd abuse of power.